-Water well and, if necessary, adjust the plant so it is upright and add additional soil if needed, Check to be sure the plant is not planted too deeply.
+Water well and, if necessary, adjust the plant so it is upright and add additional soil if needed.
+Check to be sure the plant is not planted too deeply.
 If it is, raise the plant carefully and re-firm the soil.
+Stake the tree to allow strong roots to develop and to help keep it upright, particularly in windy conditions.